LiquidLogic-Tech/LiquidLink/README.md

 ## What is LiquidLink?
 ![liquidlink](https://github.com/LiquidLogic-Tech/LiquidLink/assets/167733168/bc34b63d-585b-4579-8399-737000bc13a9)

 LiquidLink is revolutionizing the Sui ecosystem with an innovative platform that promotes community growth and engagement.
-With features like the on-chain data tracking, portfolio management tool, point system leaderboard, and SocialFi features, our platform enhances interactions, cultivates transparency, and fosters shared growth.
+With features like on-chain data tracking, portfolio management tool, point system leaderboard, and SocialFi features, our platform enhances interactions, cultivates transparency, and fosters shared growth.
 This empowers users to create a more connected and rewarding community experience within the Web 3.0 ecosystem.

 **Problem**: Lack of effective data-gathering tools and community engagement platforms within the Sui ecosystem inhibits growth and connectivity.